 There were employees that wanted to carry on using Dropbox though.
 "Around 70 percent of employees had Dropbox accounts already but now "the creative teams have taken to [Box] fantastically," Lindsay said.

 Case study - Dominic Shine, CIO at News Corp

 Alternatively, Dominic Shine, former CIO at News Corp, felt a transition to Dropbox would be smoother than trying to educate 25,000 members of staff to use an unfamiliar product.

 "The reason we chose Dropbox was because we already had a strong usage of the product amongst our employees," Shine said.
 "People were bringing their personal Dropbox into work.
 We already had 7,000 employees using it, and since rollout we have half the organisation taking it up."

 Video file sharing has been particularly successful, as Shine cites the example of Wall Street Journal journalists "using Dropbox as their entire solution for creating video in the field, sharing, commenting, previewing, editing and storing the final cut there.”

 Shine was personally responsible for moving News Corp into the cloud and using Google Apps, however "we found [Google Drive] wasn't strong for collaboration for all sorts of other content files that aren't Google docs.
 We found people don't enjoy using Drive for that experience and started to use other tools.
 So the employees voted with their feet essentially."

-Although Dropbox will always have its evangelists that enjoy using a familiar product, when it comes to purchasing decisions customer relations remain integral.
+Dropbox continues to struggle to attract true enterprise customers though, whether that is down to price or regulatory concerns is probably defined on a case-by-case basis.
+Although Dropbox will always have its evangelists that enjoy using a familiar product, when it comes to purchasing decisions customer relations also remain integral.